 When asked several questions on the NZ move, Australian Wool Innovation’s corporate communication manager Marius Cuming said AWI is the research, development and marketing body for the Australian wool industry.

 “Since 2005 it has invested $33 million alone in protecting sheep against blowfly strike.

 “AWI highlights the option of pain relief, has invested in pre-analgesia and champions the use of the National Wool Declaration for woolgrowers to declare their practices and for the world’s buyers to reward it.”

 Mr Cuming refused to directly answer a series of questions on whether AWI was concerned or believed the NZ move could damage the competitiveness of Australian wool, and whether Australia should also consider prohibiting mulesing or do more to build credibility with world consumers concerned about animal welfare.

 Although it is believed that some New Zealand sheep producers still tail strip some sheep, the NZ Ministry for Primary Industries discussion noted that the NZ Merino industry decided that surgical mulesing would cease by December 2010.
-Only wool from non-mulesed wool is accepted for NZ Merino’s ZQ Merino marketing program.
+Only wool from non-mulesed sheep is accepted for NZ Merino’s ZQ Merino marketing program.

 Australia produces ‘the best Merino wool in the world’